SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/08-EvaluatorMessageError.md

       else return apply(methodOrNil receiver arguments)
 ```

-Before extending the interpreter to support unknow messages we should discuss

-### Does not understand and Message Reification
+### Unknown Messages in Pharo

 In Pharo, when an object receives a message for which the lookup does not find a corresponding method, it sends instead the `doesNotUnderstand:` message to that object, with the "original message" as an argument.
 This original message is not only the selector but it comprises the arguments too.

+In fact since the original unknowm message can have difference numbers of parameters and the message `doesNotUnderstand:` only define one parameterm there is a need to collect all the information of the unknown message (selector and arguments) into a single object.
+This is what is done in Pharo, an instance of the class `Message` is created, fill up with the unknown message information and passed as arguments of the `doesNotUnderstand:` message.

-The interpreter should take a selector and arguments to create an object representation of the message.
+So the interpreter should take the selector and arguments of the unknown message and create an object representation of the message.
 We say the interpreter reifies the message.

+Before jumping in  the support for `doesNotUnderstand:` we want to discuss the notion of reification.

-##### About Reification.
+### About Reification

 Reification is the process of making concrete something that was not.
 In the case of the interpreter of a programming language, many of the operations of the language are implicit and hidden in the interpreter's execution.